nogibjj/rust-pytorch-gpu-template/README.md

 * To test GPU for PyTorch do: `cargo run -- gpu`
 * To monitor CPU/Memory run `htop`
 * To monitor GPU run `nvidia-smi -l 1`
+* To use threaded GPU load test use: `cargo run -- tgpu`

 #### Hello World Stress Test